personium/website/src/server-operator/Confirm_environment_settings.md

     * {unitadmin_password} Unit management password

 > **(Caution)**
-> **The information acquired here is the initial value, so if the user changes it, please manage it yourself.**
+> **The information acquired here is the initial value, so if the Unit Manager changes it, please manage it properly.**

 ## DB service